ayesha-usama/Project06/README.md

 # Project06
-a simple Python project that creates a countdown timer based on user input.
+A simple Python project that creates a countdown timer based on user input.